jamietre/CsQuery/README.md

 CsQuery is a jQuery port for .NET 4.
 It implements all the CSS selectors and DOM manipulation methods of jQuery and some of the utility methods.
 The majority of the jQuery test suite (as of 1.6.2) is ported and passes.
 The project necessarily includes an object model that represents the browser DOM.
 The document model uses a subselect-capable index that can perform multipart selectors on large documents in milliseconds.

+### Contents

+This is the only formal documentation for CsQuery.
+When I get time I'll organize this into a web site, but for now I'm trying to keep this up to date as best as possible with anything that you'll need to know.
+Most of CsQuery works like jQuery, as is it's intent, so please refer to the jQuery documentation for information on jQuery methods.
+This document covers usage differences and methods that are not part of jQuery

+* Usage
+	* Creating a new DOM
+	* Manipulate the DOM with jQuery methods
+	* Accessing DOM elements directly
+	* Output as HTML
+* CsQuery vs. jQuery
+	* Creating a new DOM
+	* C# objects vs. jQuery objects

 ### Usage

 ##### Creating a new DOM